AmYaguchi/MediHeart/README.md

 # MediHeart
 > A Medical Clinic Website Made Using HTML, CSS and Javascript

 MediHeart is a simple Hospital clinic website.
 It is a responsive medical website.
-I made this website as an internship for [@CodingWiz](https://www.codingwiz.in/).
+I made this website as an internship project for [@CodingWiz](https://www.codingwiz.in/).

 ## Website Output